Make a Home for Your Microbiome

-Get to Know Your Gut Bacteria.
-The following are general overview of the most common bacteria in the gut.
-Though, an imbalance of even these bacteria could cause host effects.
+The following material is general overview of the most common bacteria in the gut.
+An imbalance of these bacteria could cause host effects.

 Bacteroides and Firmicutes are found in a healthy gut.
 Consumption of a plant-based diet with no animal fat or protein has been associated with greater populations of these bacteria.
 Plant starch can also lead to a greater population of Bacteroides, also tied to obesity prevention/treatment.

 Prevotella, also may favor a setting of a high fiber, plant-based diet.

 Ruminococcus is more associated with a higher amount of fruit and vegetables.
 These bacteria are associated with breaking down complex plant carbohydrates and producing butyrates.

 Bilophila and Faecalibacterium are found in increased populations in a high saturated fat diet and may be associated with increased inflammation.

 For more resources on Microbiome refer to the National Institute of Environmental Health Sciences link.